Carrboro Music Festival - logo by Sallie Scharding

 In The Beginning

 The Carrboro Music Festival started out in 1998 with a handful of dedicated volunteers who insisted they could pull off a music festival with no money and not much more than great expectations.
-They had a lot of confidence in the giving nature of the local music community.
+They had a lot of confidence in the giving nature of the local music community and they were right!
 There were those who attempted to dissuade them, warning of the perils that go along with a project of this proportion.
 The committee was undeterred.
-Through the generosity of countless musicians, the support and encouragement of Carrboro Mayor Mike Nelson (who was on the original committee) and the Board of Aldermen, a small amount of funding from the Town, and many donations from Carrboro businesses and individuals, the Carrboro Music Festival was born.
+Through the generosity of countless musicians, the support and encouragement of Carrboro Mayor Mike Nelson (who was on the original committee) and many donations from Carrboro businesses and individuals, Carrboro's Fête de la Musique was born.

 Through the efforts and contributions of Elizabeth and Cyril Boisson, the festival started out as part of the French celebration known as Fête de la Musique, a free festival of music celebrated worldwide on the summer solstice.
 From 1998 through 2001, Carrboro was one of only a few United States Fête de la Musique venues officially recognized by the Ministry of France, receiving posters each year as a goodwill gesture.
 Other cities included New York City and San Francisco.
 We were honored to be a part of it.